seekinginfiniteloop/PlainLicense/docs/licenses/source-available/ELv2.md

 | your company | The organization you work for and its related organizations |
 | the work | The material provided under this license |

-  /// admonition | If You are Legally Interpreting This License...
-      type: note

-  - If any part of this license is unenforceable, the rest of the license will still apply.
-If any part of this license is unclear, you should use the official [Elastic License (v2)](https://www.elastic.co/licensing/elastic-license) to clarify, except for the Legal Actions section ('Governing Law' in the original license).
-If the Legal Actions section is not enforceable, you should use the original license to clarify.

-  ///

 ///
 /// tab | original 'legalese'

 # Elastic License 2.0